Bitcoin Market Value

 Details

 Please note, it is not enough to conduct a financial or market analysis of a single entity such as Bitcoin.
 Your research has to be compared to or analyzed against Bitcoin's peers to derive any actionable benefits.
-When done correctly, Bitcoin's competitive analysis will give you plenty of quantitative and qualitative data to validate your investment decisions or develop an entirely new strategy towards taking a position in Bitcoin.
+When done correctly, Bitcoin's competitive analysis will give you plenty of quantitative and qualitative data to validate your investment decisions or develop an entirely new strategy toward taking a position in Bitcoin.

 Bitcoin Backtested Returns

 Bitcoin appears to be very volatile, given 3 months investment horizon.
-Bitcoin secures Sharpe Ratio (or Efficiency) of 0.22, which signifies that digital coin had 0.22% of return per unit of risk over the last 3 months.
-Our standpoint towards foreseeing the volatility of a crypto is to use all available market data together with crypto-specific technical indicators that cannot be diversified away.
-By analyzing Bitcoin technical indicators you can presently evaluate if the expected return of 0.85% is justified by implied risk.
-Please makes use of Bitcoin's Mean Deviation of 2.47, risk adjusted performance of 0.2104, and Downside Deviation of 2.1 to double-check if our risk estimates are consistent with your expectations.
+Bitcoin secures Sharpe Ratio (or Efficiency) of 0.23, which signifies that digital coin had a 0.23% return per unit of risk over the last 3 months.
+By analyzing Bitcoin's technical indicators, you can evaluate if the expected return of 0.79% is justified by implied risk.
+Please makes use of Bitcoin's Downside Deviation of 2.95, risk adjusted performance of 0.137, and Mean Deviation of 2.46 to double-check if our risk estimates are consistent with your expectations.
+The crypto shows a Beta (market volatility) of 0.23, which signifies not very significant fluctuations relative to the market.
+As returns on the market increase, Bitcoin's returns are expected to increase less than the market.
+However, during the bear market, the loss of holding Bitcoin is expected to be smaller as well.

 Auto-correlation

-Good reverse predictability
+Very weak reverse predictability

-Correlation Coefficient-0.55
+Correlation Coefficient-0.01

-Spearman Rank Test-0.58
+Spearman Rank Test-0.17

 Residual Average0.0

-Price Variance1.8 M
+Price Variance9.2 M

 Bitcoin lagged returns against current returns